MawadAhmed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 753 hello : chamge premission.

 chomd --reference= olleh hello : sets the mode of the file hello the same as olleh’s mode command.

+chmod -R ogu+x : adds execute permission to all subdirectories of the current directory command.